gvwilson/thirdbit/_posts/2015/2015-01-14-practical-computing-for-biologists-and-others.md

   This course covers some of the simple but powerful skills that all scientists should know in a world of increasingly complex analyses.
   It is based on the book <em>Practical Computing for Biologists</em>, from Sinauer Associates, written by the instructors.
   This is not strictly a bioinformatics or programming course, although the lessons are applicable to molecular data.
-  The skills are applicable to ecology, neurobiology, zoology &mdash;
-  any subdiscipline where gathering and analyzing moderate to large data sets are required.
+  The skills are applicable to ecology, neurobiology, zoology – any subdiscipline where gathering and analyzing moderate to large data sets are required.
   The specific sections include working with text files, command-line operations,